-The FBI is currently rolling out an organizational Environmental Management System (EMS) that provides corporate protection standards to deploy to Field Offices and major facilities (including CJIS, Quantico, and HQ); individual facility and Field Office EMSs will follow.
+The FBI developed an organizational Environmental Management System (EMS) that provides corporate protection standards for Field Offices and major facilities (including CJIS, Quantico, Redstone, and HQ); individual facility and Field Office EMSs will follow.
 The FBI established an overarching environmental policy to serve as the guiding framework for developing, implementing, and continually improving the EMS.
 The FBI implements the organizational EMS through Environmental Protection Programs (EPPs) that establish policy and procedure in major environmental programmatic areas.
-A number of EPPs (i.e., Solid Waste & Recycling Management; Petroleum, Oil, & Lubricants (POL) Management; Hazardous Waste Management; and Electronics Stewardship) have been developed and fully implemented.
-Additionally, CJIS has maintained its facility-based EMS and is currently maintaining site-specific EPPs in accordance with the FBI's EMS policy.
-The FBI has developed EPPs for implementing the National Environmental Policy Act (NEPA) within the FBI.
+The major facilities are covered by the higher-tier organizational EMS and have not developed facility-level EMSs.

 The FBI has revised its safety committee policy and procedures, including the implementation of safety committees - which are in place within all FBI Divisions and major facilities.
 The safety committees will become "green teams" and provide a forum for discussion of environmental issues and a mechanism for EMS implementation.
-Additionally, the FBI has added a higher level Executive Environmental, Health, and Safety Committee that meets every six months to address FBI environmental and safety policies and initiatives.
+Additionally, the FBI has added a higher level Executive

+Environmental, Health, and Safety Committee that meets every six months to address FBI environmental and safety policies and initiatives.

 The FBI actively participates in DOJ's overall efforts to implement Executive Order 13514, "Federal Leadership in Environmental, Energy, and Economic Performance."
 The FBI provided data and input into the Department's Strategic Sustainability Performance Plan (SSPP) and routinely corresponds with DOJ and other government components to determine the most efficient, effective methods to protect the environment.
-The Bureau tracks energy and water audit findings for utility efficiencies to prioritize facility maintenance projects and forecast future consumption and costs based on the implementation of specific ECMs and WCMs.
+The Bureau tracks energy and water audit findings for utility efficiencies to prioritize facility maintenance projects and forecast future consumption and costs based on the implementation of specific Energy Conservation Measures (ECMs) and Water Conservation Measures (WCMs).
 The FBI will continue to evaluate the efficiencies garnered on an ongoing basis to ensure their effectiveness on the conservation of both financial and natural resources.